 Events like natural disasters and infectious disease outbreaks can pose a major threat to our health and well-being.
 Across the nation, RWJF supports efforts to help communities become more prepared for the next health emergency, and to strengthen capacity for a strong response and recovery.
-This collection provides insight to the Foundation's work in this area.

 An annual assessment finds America’s preparedness for managing health emergencies is improving.
 But progress is slow, and deep regional inequities remain.

 RWJF released results of the 2017 National Health Security Preparedness Index, which found that the United States scored a 6.8 on a 10-point scale for preparedness—a 1.5 percent improvement over the last year.

 Experts agree that we can expect more natural disasters, terrorist events and novel infectious diseases in our lifetimes.
 This issue brief highlights the crucial role of nurses and interprofessional communication in preparation for emergencies.